 Bluebells are a wild form of the hyacinth that lives in shady woodlands and in damp places in the open.
 It’s a British speciality and 50% of the world’s population of this flower is found here.
 It can’t cope with conifer woodlands (the fallen needles turn the soil acidfic when they rot), and if you see bluebells in roadside verges or in hedgerows, that suggests the place was once covered with woodland as bluebells keep flowering even when the mature trees have been cut down.
 It spreads well though slowly as the seeds are large and heavy (in plant terms) so they can’t fall far from the flower.

 Half way along the path running through the centre of the wood the trees stop to produce a clearing.
-This is where you’ll find the main area of lily of the valley.
+This is where, in May, you’ll find a large area of lily of the valley flowers.
 Plus there’s a track on the right, with lily of the valley on both sides, leading to a bench where you can sit awhile and enjoy the view over the valley.
 The flower wasn’t open when I visited on 5th May and looked like it needed another week or two before it would be showing.

-When to visit: end of April and the first two weeks of May.
+When to visit: end of April and the first two weeks of May – the warmer the previous winter has been, the earlier the bluebells (and lily of the valley) flower.

 Location: opposite side of the road from the Daneway pub on the road from Sapperton to Tunley.
 OS 168 Explorer map 935037.